OCHA-DAP/centre-wordpress-plugin-remove-absolute-urls/disable-things/readme.md

 - Create a new release or upload the `disable-things` directory to the `/wp-content/plugins/` directory in your WordPress installation
 - Activate the plugin through the \"Plugins\" menu in WordPress
 - The Gutenberg Editor and WordPress XML-RPC methods are now disabled
-- To re-enable the Gutenberg Editor and XML-RPC Portocol, just deactivate the plugin through the \"Plugins\" menu
+- To re-enable the Gutenberg Editor and XML-RPC Protocol, just deactivate the plugin through the \"Plugins\" menu

 ## Changelog
 * 1.0